WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 This should work for all iOS and iPadOS devices on latest iOS versions, won't work for iOS 15 and below.
 The guide is compatible with other sideloading services as long as they rely on enterprise certificates to install.

 ## Privacy
+You can view the privacy report [here](https://nch.pl/s/rKBAY59pNcX5bpJ/download?path=%2F&files=maDNS%20Config%20Profile%20Privacy%20Report.pdf&downloadStartSecret=5en4k2r6yuv)

-If you have privacy concerns about the madNS Config Profile, make an issue on github with your email and i'll send you a viewing invite so you can see the settings for yourself.
+If you have still have privacy concerns about the madNS Config Profile, make an issue on github with your email and i'll send you a viewing invite so you can see the settings for yourself.

 Make sure to mention exactly what the madNS's profile name is: